 IoT devices often have limited processing power and memory, making it difficult to secure them against cyber threats.
 Additionally, many IoT devices have weak passwords and lack software updates, making them vulnerable to hacking and other types of cyberattacks.

-To address these risks, organizations must adopt a comprehensive approach to IoT security that includes the deployment of advanced security technologies, such as network segmentation, lateral movement protection, and microsegmentation, as well as the implementation of strong security policies and employee training programs.
-Insight into application communication is key – and knowing what is talking to what, and why, is going to be important in securing the devices of the future.
+To address these risks, organizations must adopt a comprehensive approach to IoT security that includes deploying advanced security technologies, such as network segmentation, lateral movement protection, and microsegmentation, as well as implementing strong security policies and employee training programs.
+Insight into application communication is key – and knowing what is talking to what, and why, will be important in securing future devices.
 Any deviation from the norm and an established benchmark of allowable behavior should be flagged for immediate action and further investigation.

 The power of 5G

 5G is the fifth generation of mobile networks, offering faster speeds, lower latency, and increased capacity compared to previous generations.
 5G networks will enable the deployment of large numbers of devices in a small geographic area, increasing the risk of a coordinated cyber attack.
-Additionally, 5G networks are more complex than previous generations, making it more difficult to secure them against cyber threats.
-To address these risks, organizations must invest in advanced security technologies, such as encryption, firewalls, and intrusion detection and prevention systems, and implement robust security policies and employee training programs.
+Additionally, 5G networks are more complex than previous generations, making securing them against cyber threats more difficult.
+Organizations must invest in advanced security technologies, such as encryption, firewalls, and intrusion detection and prevention systems, and implement robust security policies and employee training programs to address these risks.

 Blockchain

 Blockchain is a distributed ledger technology that provides a secure and transparent way to store and transfer data.
 While blockchain has the potential to revolutionize many industries, it also creates new cybersecurity risks.
 For example, blockchain is vulnerable to attacks such as 51% attacks, where an attacker gains control of more than half of the computing power of a blockchain network and can manipulate transactions.
-Additionally, the use of smart contracts in blockchain can lead to the deployment of vulnerable and untested code, increasing the risk of cyber attacks.
-To address these risks, organizations must adopt a comprehensive approach to blockchain security that includes the deployment of advanced security technologies, such as encryption and smart contract auditing, as well as the implementation of strong security policies and employee training programs.
+Additionally, using smart contracts in blockchain can lead to deploying vulnerable and untested code, increasing the risk of cyber attacks.
+To address these risks, organizations must adopt a comprehensive approach to blockchain security that includes deploying advanced security technologies, such as encryption and smart contract auditing, and implementing strong security policies and employee training programs.

 Edge computing

-Edge computing refers to the process of processing data at or near the source of data generation, rather than in a central location such as a data center.
+Edge computing refers to the process of processing data at or near the source of data generation rather than in a central location such as a data center.
 Edge computing offers many benefits, including reduced latency and increased efficiency.
 However, it also creates new cybersecurity risks, such as the need to secure large numbers of edge devices and the risk of data breaches in remote locations.
-To address these risks, organizations must adopt a comprehensive approach to edge computing security that includes the deployment of advanced security technologies, such as encryption and firewalls, as well as the implementation of strong security policies and employee training programs.
+To address these risks, organizations must adopt a comprehensive approach to edge computing security that includes deploying advanced security technologies, such as encryption and firewalls, and implementing strong security policies and employee training programs.

 Artificial Intelligence (AI)